 - “Do you have any doubts regarding your tasks?” - You might not be getting the results you want because the tasks aren’t as clear as you thought, instead of circling around hoping one day they’ll get there, avoid miscommunication and help them meet their goals.

 Take advantage of the 'Check-ins' feature within Hirebook’s Employee Engagement Software, you'll be able to set up the questions you find appropriate and your employees can answer them in the frequency you set, either weekly, biweekly, monthly, or even quarterly.

 Provide Them with the Right Tools

 Remote management also means you’ll need to be in constant communication with your employees.
 Email just doesn’t cut it anymore and receiving texts from your manager on your personal phone could be a catastrophe waiting to happen...
 Find an appropriate way to communicate with them while keeping it professional.
-Apps like Slack, Google Suite or Microsoft Teams are a perfect way to do so!
+Apps like Slack, Google Suite, or Microsoft Teams are a perfect way to do so!
 When you provide your team with these types of tools, you encourage accountability and a professional culture.
-Keep your team on the loop!
+Keep your team in the loop!

 - Identify existing or potential blockers

 - Determine your employees’ strengths and areas for improvement

 - Encourage development